korra88/tinymce-soundcloud/README.md

 tinymce-soundcloud
 ==================

-Soundcloud button for TinyMCE editor to embed tracks by ID or full share code.
+Soundcloud button for TinyMCE v4 editor to embed tracks by full share code.

+Add "soundcloud" plugin and as a button or menù item.

 Fork of [https://github.com/jaymzcd/tinymce-soundcloud](https://github.com/jaymzcd/tinymce-soundcloud) from [jaymz campbell](https://github.com/jaymzcd).